chef/chef-web-docs/chef_master/source/config_rb_manage.rst

    Whether or not users can create new organizations from Chef management console.
 Default value: ``true``.

 ``platform.user``
-   The name of the privileged user that manages requests to the Chef server.
+   The name of the privileged user that manages requests to the Chef Infra Server.
 Default value: ``'pivotal'``.

 ``public_port``
    The port on which the external load balancer will listen.
 Default value: ``443``.